 Combining our randomization and careful data collection allows us to credibly estimate several parameters that are essential for designing optimal policy.
 In this section we combine these estimates with a simple framework that allows us to estimate the benefits and external costs associated with a market-level change in the price of private travel.
-Some researchers have estimated that technological innovations such as autonomous driving could reduce the cost of private vehicle travel by 40-80% (Narayanan et al., 2020).
-In section 6.1 we explain how our experiment allows us to credibly estimate the change in welfare due to price changes such as these, and how they might differ across the population.
-In section 6.2 we develop a simple feedback model of congestion that allows us to translate our partial-equilibrium elasticities into general-equilibrium elasticities.39 In section 6.3, we then use these equilibrium elasticities to estimate how total benefits and total external costs change in response to a 50% price reduction in the cost of private transport.
-Finally, in section 6.4 we explore the implications of our results on the impacts and incidence of a uniform tax on ride-hailing.
+Some researchers have estimated that technological innovations such as autonomous driving could reduce the cost of private (low-occupancy) vehicle travel by 40-80% (Narayanan et al., 2020).
+In section 6.1, we build on the model from section 5 to credibly estimate the change in private benefits from price changes such as these, how they might differ across the population, and their implications for a uniform tax on ride-hailing.
+In section 6.2, we develop a simple model that incorporates congestion in order to convert of our partial-equilibrium elasticities into equilibrium elasticities that account for congestion feedbacks induced by price changes.29 In section 6.3, we then use these equilibrium elasticities to estimate how total benefits and total external costs change in response to a 50% price reduction in the price of low-occupancy transport.
+This allows us to compare the private benefits and external costs to understand the welfare implications of meaningful reductions in the price of private transport services.